 Brainpower, horsepower, willpower, power of the heart, power of the team and lore power — when used properly — are the reliable energy that every prosperous enterprise needs.
 It is this alchemy of attributes that makes the organizations that have it hum and fire on all cylinders.

-Over the next several months, I’ll share more about these power sources.
+Over the next several months, I’ll share more about these power grid sources.
 But I’ll start by focusing on the intellectual fuel of an organization — brainpower.

 As Steve Forbes astutely points out in his foreword for George Gilder’s book Wealth and Poverty, “the greatest source of wealth creation is the human mind.”